Surgery

 Robotic surgery

-Many of the minimally invasive surgeries we perform are robot-assisted procedures.
+Many of the minimally invasive surgeries we perform are robotic surgery.
 These use incredible, advanced technology that translates a surgeon's hand movements into more precise motions with robotic tools.
 The surgeon is nearby and always in full control of the robotic systems, which provides them with tiny surgical tools and highly detailed views of the surgical site.
 This amplifies the benefits of minimally invasive surgery and allows you to recover even faster.

 Our surgical teams